wojciech12/template_project_go/slides/slides.md

 ## context hygiene

-Once the task is complete:
+Once the task is complete or a session is too-long:

-- Save any essential information.
+- Save any essential information
-- Clear the context using the `/clear` command.
+- Clear the context using the `/clear` command
-- `git worktree` for isolated environments.
+- `git worktree` for isolated environments
+- `/context`

 ---